AAccount/assemblechinese_jsefrontend/README.md

 ## Overview

 This program is designed around traditional Chinese, but will work with both.
 The front end presents a list of common "parts" found in (traditional) Chinese characters.
 The parts are currently arranged in 4 rows.
 The top input box is where you put either the character you want disassembled into parts, or a list of parts you want assembled into possible characters.
 Press `enter` to search.
 The results are at the bottom row.

+**Other note:** I am not an academic, or have any relation to linguistics.
+The variable names used all reflect, how someone with only an English background sees things.

 ## Assembly and Disassembly